KaGaSi/AnalysisTools/Examples/Info/README.txt

     according to not just bead names, but also according to their mass, charge, and radius

-3) using -i option: Info in.vtf -i[i] in.FIELD
+3) using -i option: Info in.vtf -i[!] in.FIELD
   * files: opt_i.nfo
            opt_i-excl.nfo
-  * this command adds information from in.FIELD to the information from in.vtf, adding charge and mass to beads with unspecified values and enriching the molecules with bonds, angles, etc.
+  * this command supplements information from in.vtf by information from in.FIELD, adding charge and mass to beads with unspecified values and enriching the molecules with bonds, angles, etc.
     * using just -i changes only molecules that share bead types and bead order
-    * using -i! first exchanges beads from in.vtf molecule types with those from in.FIELD molecule types (for types with the same number of beads) before adding the extra information
+    * using -i! first exchanges beads from in.vtf molecule types with those from in.FIELD molecule types (for all molecule types with the same number of beads) before adding the extra information

 4) using -c option: Info in.vtf -c in.vtf
   * file: vtf_coor.nfo